coinevo/documents/en/QRC20-integration.md

 ## Generate a deposit address

-For an exchange, a user may use the same address for both QTUM and other QRC20 tokens.
+For an exchange, a user may use the same address for both EVO and other QRC20 tokens.

 Use this command to generate a deposit address:

 ```
-qtum-cli getnewaddress
+evo-cli getnewaddress
 ```

 ## Deposit and Witdraw Logs